eLEAF-Github/WAPORACT/README.md

 - running tutorial 2A video
 - correction of shapefile in QGIS prior to running tutorial video
 - review and release of first pipeline notebook for pai's
-- addition of visualisations to the wapor_pai.py pipeline
-- functions to create static maps in plots.py
 - automated reporting functionality
 - crop yield factor pipeline and notebook